Programie/KodiAddon-HttpScrobbler/README.md

 Work on a [backend for this addon](https://github.com/Programie/Tracky) is currently in progress.

+## Installation

+Just [download the this repository](https://github.com/Programie/KodiAddon-HttpScrobbler/archive/refs/heads/main.zip) as zip archive and install it in Kodi using "Install from zip file" in the add-on browser (Settings > Addons).

+After that, configure the backend, username and password in the Addon settings.

 ## Data structure

 The following examples provide the usual structure which will be used for sending the data to the endpoint.